-- · Collection, disclosure, or use of personal information for marketing, sales, or other distribution. - · Administration of any protected information survey not funded in whole or in part by ED. - Any non-emergency, invasive physical examination or screening as described above.
+- Collection, disclosure, or use of personal information for marketing, sales, or other distribution. - Administration of any protected information survey not funded in whole or in part by ED. - Any non-emergency, invasive physical examination or screening as described above.

-Parents who believe their rights have been violated may file a complaint with: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+Parents who believe their rights have been violated may file a complaint with: Family Policy Compliance Office, U.S. Dep't of Education 400 Maryland Avenue, SW Washington, D.C.
 20202